Guide to Fast Move Mechanics

 You can select one of the following actions:

 - Fast Move - This player will use a Fast Move.
-This action will register any outstanding Fast Moves that qualify and queue a new Fast Move to be registered as described in this article.
+This action will queue a new Fast Move to be registered as described in this article.

 - Charged Move - This player will use one of their Charged Moves.
-This will register any outstanding Fast Moves.
-Note that a Charged Move will fail if it registers damage that faints the user.
+Note that a Charged Move will fail if a Fast Move that faints the user also registers on that turn.